sangjinlee808/sangjinlee808.github.io/essays/smart-questions.md

 <p>4. post a personal e-mail to somebody who is neither an acquaintance of yours nor personally responsible for solving your problem</p>
   <footer>-Eric Steven Raymond
 </blockquote>

-Now here is an exmaple of a bad question from [Stack Overflow](https://stackoverflow.com/questions/13519990/why-does-i-j-k-j-i-kk-i-j-11).
-First of all, it seems that there are some missing details of the code since by the look of that code itself doesn't really help the community the ability to answer the question.
+here is an exmaple of a bad question from [Stack Overflow](https://stackoverflow.com/questions/13519990/why-does-i-j-k-j-i-kk-i-j-11).
+First of all, it seems that there are some missing details of the code since by the look of that code itself doesn't really the community the ability to answer the question.
 It just looks like the grammar of the code is misspelled which makes it harder to answer.
 Now this would just be a waste of time, it's ineffective, and really doesn't help anybody at all.

 ## Smart Question Equals Effectiveness